ianlintner/forum/docs/event_system/index.md

 # Run a debate with specific logging level
 python -m src.roman_senate.cli play --log-level DEBUG

+# Run a simulation with custom log file
+python -m src.roman_senate.cli simulate --log-file my_simulation.log

+# Run a simulation with specific event types enabled
+python -m src.roman_senate.cli simulate --enable-reactions --enable-interruptions
 ```

 For a quick introduction to the system, see the [Quick Start Guide](quick_start.md).

 For more detailed instructions, see the [User Guide](user_guide.md).

+## Frequently Asked Questions

+### General Questions

+**Q: What is the event system?**
+A: The event system is an event-driven architecture that enables senators to observe, listen to, and react to events in their environment, particularly during debates.

+**Q: How does the event system improve the simulation?**
+A: It creates a more realistic and immersive simulation by enabling dynamic interactions between senators, including real-time reactions, interruptions, and position changes.

+**Q: What are the main components of the event system?**
+A: The main components are the EventBus, Event classes, EventDrivenSenatorAgent, DebateManager, and EventMemory.

+### Technical Questions

+**Q: How do I create a new event type?**
+A: Extend the base Event class and define a unique TYPE class variable.
+See [Creating New Event Types](extending_events.md#creating-new-event-types).

+**Q: How do I subscribe to events?**
+A: Use the EventBus.subscribe method, providing the event type and a handler function or object.
+See [Working with Events](developer_guide.md#working-with-events).

+**Q: How do I optimize event handling for performance?**
+A: See the [Performance Optimization](extending_events.md#performance-optimization) section for techniques like batch processing, caching, and selective processing.

+**Q: How do I integrate existing code with the event system?**
+A: See the [Integration Guide](integration_guide.md) for strategies like using compatibility layers, adapters, and feature flags.